Consumer credit: personal loan

 Before signing the contract, the lender (the bank or the credit institution) must provide you with the information that will enable you to know whether the credit is suitable for your needs and financial situation.

-The lender must obligatory provide you with all of the following information:
+The lender must obligatory provide you with a pre-contractual information sheet containing the following elements:

 • Identity and address of the lender